What's a PBM? How do they affect me? Here's what you need to know.

 What is a PBM?

 PBMs are third-party administrators contracted by health plans, large employers, unions, and government entities to manage prescription drug benefits programs.
 Originally intended to process claims on behalf of clients, PBMs profit at every stage of the supply chain from drug maker to patient.
-They are often called “invisible middlemen” because they are hidden between the patient’s insurance company, whom the PBM works for, and the pharmacy, whom the PBM reimburses for dispensing the prescription.
+They are often called “invisible middlemen” or "medical middlemen" because they are hidden between the patient’s insurance company, whom the PBM works for, and the pharmacy, whom the PBM reimburses for dispensing the prescription.
 Currently, the three largest PBMs - CVS Caremark, Express Scripts, and OptumRx (a division of United Healthcare) hold nearly 80% of the prescription benefits market in the U.S.

 Most Americans know PBMs as their prescription drug benefits plan provider as part of their health insurance coverage.
 While the prescription benefits plans have different names, most can be tied back to one of the “Big Three” PBMs.